-The current CCP does not provide for general fast-track proceedings but, for monetary claims not exceeding JPY600,000, special proceedings known as "petty claim actions" are available (Article 368).
+There are no general fast-track proceedings but, for monetary claims not exceeding JPY600,000, special proceedings known as "petty claim actions" are available (Article 368).
 Cases must generally be concluded at the first hearing and the judge delivers a judgment immediately after the hearing.
 The defendant may object and start ordinary civil proceedings before the court.